-12 Celebrities Who Opened Up About Learning to Embrace Their Acne
+11 Celebrities Who Opened Up About Learning to Embrace Their Acne

 Like many adults, Julianne Hough didn't experience serious acne until well into her twenties.
 As a professional dancer and a judge on "Dancing with the Stars," she was aware of the scrutiny she would experience if people saw her acne.

-"I had had a major breakout while I was on 'Dancing With the Stars,' and it was kind of a shock for me because I never really had acne growing up," Hough told Proactive.
+"I had had a major breakout while I was on 'Dancing with the Stars,' and it was kind of a shock for me because I never really had acne growing up," Hough told Proactiv.
 "Having clear skin is probably one of the most important things in my life.
 That’s the first thing that people see, and that’s the first thing that I see."

 Photo: